EBIvariation/eva-sub-cli/docs/installation.md

 # Installation

-There are currently three ways to install and run the tool :
+There are currently three ways to install and run the tool:
 - Using conda
 - From source using Docker
 - From source natively (i.e. installing dependencies yourself)